WindfallLabs/ArcHacks/README.md

 This work-in-progress suite of wrappers and utilities was primarily created for working with ESRI ArcMap/Catalog on a virtual machine (or any painfully slow computer).
-Further, this package is engineered to prevent lag by parameter validation when using the Python Window interactively.
+Further, this package is engineered to prevent lag by parameter validation when using the Python Window interactively, and to enable better in-memory processing.

 ## Installation
 Unzip this repository and place in your Python's `site-packages` folder.
+e.g.
+`C:\Python27\ArcGIS10.3\Lib\site-packages\archacks`

 ## Brief Overview of Current Features
 * Integration with Pandas
 * Makes use of the `in_memory` workspace and treats it as a Python object
 * Get field names by regular expression
 * Sane field-mapping handlers with handy methods (see below)
+* Data as "MemoryLayer" objects
+* A Service object

 ## Brief List of Planned Features